India, China growing markets for shunned Russian oil

 “People are realizing that India is such a refining hub, taking it at such a cheap price, refining it and sending it out as clean products because they can make such strong margins on that,” Smith said.

 In May, some 30 Russian tankers loaded with crude made their way to Indian shores, unloading about 430,000 barrels per day.
-An average of just 60,000 barrels per day arrived in January-March, according to the Helsinki, Finland-based Centre for Research on Energy and Clean Air, an independent think tank.
+An average of just 60,000 barrels per day arrived in January-March, according to the Centre for Research on Energy and Clean Air.

 Chinese state-owned and independent refiners also have stepped up purchases.
 In 2021, China was the largest single buyer of Russian oil, taking 1.6 million barrels per day on average, equally divided between pipeline and seaborne routes, according to the International Energy Agency.